laura-reeve/moodify-app/README.md

 ### A project built with Spotify API authentication, Vue.js, and webpack.
 ### By Laura Reeve - [Portfolio](http://reevedesigns.com) - [Email](mailto:laura@reevedesigns.com)

 **NOTE: This is deployed using Firebase.
 Using Github gh-pages will not work!
-Authentication uses a '#' then a random string in the URL, so you must be ablt to control where the '#' goes (see "login" function on login.vue).
+Authentication uses a '#' then a random string in the URL, so you must be able to control where the '#' goes (see "login" function on login.vue).

 **The flow of the app goes like this ...**
 * Arrive at Login.vue (home/unauthenticated page).